Health Support Services

 The benefits of our holistic service model

 Using a holistic model allows us to deliver these important health services efficiently and effectively.
-It enables us to connect with Melaleuca’s existing refugee and migrant services and the humanitarian services sector.
+It enables us to connect with Melaleuca Australia’s existing refugee and migrant services and the humanitarian services sector.
 Our focus on the whole person means that, when we work with individuals, we can seamlessly link them with services that support their physical, mental, emotional and social needs.